Home and Learn: C# NET Course

-Right click the Program.cs tab and select Close from the menu that appears.
+Click the X to close the tab.
 You should now see your form again (you may have a Start tab as well.
 You can close this, if you want).

 To see the window where you'll write most of your code, right click Form1.cs in the Solution Explorer:

 The menu has options for View Code and View Designer.
 The Designer is the Form you can see at the moment.
-Click View Code from the menu to see the following window appear (you can also press the F7 key on your keyboard in earlier versions, and CTRL + ALT + 0 in version 2012):
+Click View Code from the menu to see the following window appear (you can also press the F7 key on your keyboard):

 The code has a lot more using statements than before.
 Don't worry about these for now.
 They just mean "using some code that's already been written".